Website Ranking Issues: What’s Holding Your Site Back

 The issue is that a lot of websites today—particularly ones created by automated processes—are filled with hundreds or thousands of pages that look nearly identical.

 These thin pieces of content essentially suck up space in Google’s index and provide no real value to readers, stealing potential website ranking from more valuable, original, and quality content.
+This can lead to google rankings dropped, as search engines may penalize sites with duplicate or low-quality content, impacting overall search engine performance.

 Missing Alt Text or Broken Images